- rope materials

 That depends, of course, on what antenna(s) you are putting up and how high.
 But here is a guide how I would calculate the rope length for a set of inverted vee dipoles with the feedpoint up 10m ( 30 ft ) above the ground.

 Each end of a dipole then needs to be tied off to some sort of anchor.
-If the anchor is at ground level, that would generally mean that the length of each dipole wire plus extension rope is about twice the height of the antenna, or 20 m (60 ft).
+If the anchor is at ground level, that would generally mean that the length of each dipole wire plus extension rope is about twice the height of the antenna, or 20 m (60 ft), if the rope is 30 degrees from horizontal.
 Now, dipole wires for 80m are going to be about 20 m long: if I want to keep the ends at half the height of the center, my ropes need to be as long as the antenna wire.
 If I am going to put up dipoles for the 80m, 40m, and 20m bands on the same feedpoint, then I would calculate the required rope lengths as:

 - 80m: 2 ropes of 20 m ( 60 ft )